StrykerKent/blog/_posts/2019-07-22-why-your-business-needs-a-sales-pipeline.md

 <img src="/assets/images/why_your_business_needs_sales_pipeline.png" alt="Why your Business Needs a Sales Pipeline">

-Do you know what your sales team is working on? `No`
+Do you know what your sales team is working on? `No.`
-Do you want your sales team to win more opportunities? `Yes`
+Do you want your sales team to win more opportunities? `Yes.`

 If you answered `no` to the first question or `yes` to the second, your company and sales team could benefit from using a sales pipeline.